HEERA ALAYA

 A woman whose destination is marriage has no dreams, ambitions, or identity.

-So true.
-Over a decade back, one of the two men I mentioned earlier, a sexually frustrated Brahmin househusband, attacked my dignity: “Are you walking around naked that these office boys [who worked with his wife] will pass vulgar comments at you?”
-This househusband, on the one hand, revels in dirty jokes—about Brahmin women not wearing underwear, and on the other, claims to lead a sexless life—stating the dog sleeps between his wife and him!!
-The househusband’s jealous attack on me was a revelation of the status of the women in his family and an indicator of his impotence.
-Karma is such that tomorrow the sexually frustrated househusband’s daughter could be raped; whose dignity is he going to attack?
+This sexually frustrated Brahmin househusband, while revelling in dirty jokes about Brahmin women not wearing underwear, suggesting it makes it easier for them to have sex, simultaneously claims to lead a sexless life, asserting that a dog sleeps between him and his wife!
+The man’s jealousy-fueled attack served as a stark revelation of the status of the women in his family and underscored his impotence.
+Karma is such that tomorrow, the sexually frustrated househusband’s daughter could be raped; whose dignity is he going to attack?

 SM: I know what you are saying.
 We know of a baby who was raped; the charges against this baby were that she was seducing men.
 The police had to blame someone, and the girl victim was the easy target.
 When a six-year-old child disappears, the police say she must have run away.
 You are slandering the character of a girl child who can’t wear her underwear correctly on her own.
 The female is always a whore, and the male is a pure angel.

-Manjuji, what’s your message for young adults?
+Manjuji, what message do you have for young adults?

 The heart and humanity are linked; only a clear heart can steer you in the right direction, which will help serve humanity.